Bitcoin’s boom is a boon for extremist groups

 After Charlottesville’s bloody Unite the Right rally in August, technology companies tightened rules against hate speech and banned many extremists from using Web hosting services, social media platforms and online payment systems.

-But some on the farthest edges of the political spectrum soon found an effective tool for thwarting this industry crackdown: bitcoin.
+But some on the furthest edges of the political spectrum soon found an effective tool for thwarting this industry crackdown: bitcoin.

 Even before Charlottesville, Richard Spencer, a prominent member of the alt-right, a movement that espouses racist, anti-Semitic and sexist views and seeks a whites-only state, had gone as far as declaring bitcoin “the currency of the alt right.”
 But far-right political leaders and experts on extremist movements alike say the adoption of bitcoin gained new urgency after Charlottesville as extremists looked for ways to operate beyond the reach of government control and the shifting policies of U.S. tech companies.